phaustin/quantecon-example/book/docs/functions.md

 ### Exercise 3

-Here\'s a function for the first random device.
+Here's a function for the first random device.

 ```{code-cell} ipython3
 from numpy.random import uniform